legal-nurse-and-doctor-990x358

 Professional Certification and Licensure for Legal Nurse Consultants

-To obtain a nursing license, nursing school graduates must sit for the NCLEX exam and submit all necessary materials to the state board of nursing in the state where they will practice.
+To obtain a nursing license, nursing school graduates must pass the NCLEX exam and submit all necessary materials to the state board of nursing in the state where they will practice.
 Nurses should expect to submit to fingerprinting and a background check in addition to sharing clinical and educational records.
 Nursing licenses must be maintained through regular continuing education efforts and must typically be renewed every two years.
 A license in good standing is a legal requirement to act as a nurse in a clinical setting.

 Chief Content Strategist